kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 * Fully customizable Sent success message shows as a pop-up on screen after inquiry is submitted.
 * Use the WordPress text editor (WYSIWYG and HTML) to style the success message (see image under the Screenshots tab on this page).

-= Support =
+= Lite Version Support =

-If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
-PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
-Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion very unfair.

-Once you have the plugin installed and activated please refer to the plugins [Comprehensive Online Documentation](http://docs.a3rev.com/user-guides/woocommerce/woo-email-inquiry-cart-options/) and guide to setting up the WooCommerce Email Inquiry & Cart Options plugin on your WooCommerce store.
-If you have questions - again please post them to the support forum here.
+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
+Pro Version License holders have 'write' access to the a3rev support forum and priority support, not from support staff but from the developers.

 = Pro Version Upgrade =